adriannovegil/awesome-observability/README.md

 ## 10. Application Performance Monitoring Solutions (APM)

+ * [Cloudprober](https://github.com/google/cloudprober) - An active monitoring software to detect failures before your customers do
  * [Hubble](https://github.com/cilium/hubble) - Network, Service & Security Observability for Kubernetes
  * [Datav](https://github.com/datav-io/datav) - A modern apm solution for enterprise, an open-source alternative to DataDog, New Relic, etc.
  * [SigNoz](https://github.com/SigNoz/signoz) - Monitor your applications and troubleshoot problems in your deployed applications, an open-source alternative to DataDog, New Relic, etc.